MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/portfolio.md

 **1. Deploy to Heroku**

 Push the git repo to a Heroku app.
 You can also use Amazon S3, Github pages, or whichever hosting service you prefer.
 A simpler hosting service may not require setting up Pingdom (see below).
+If you use Github pages, look into setting up a CNAME record to make www.firstnamelastname.com redirect to your Github page.

 **2. Register a domain**